rayangdn/RoadMind/README.md

 Training curves and example predictions are automatically saved during training:

 - **Training Curves**: Located in the `logs/roadmind/` directory
+  - Visualize with TensorBoard: `tensorboard --logdir=./logs
 - **Example Predictions**: Visualizations include:
   - Camera view
   - Trajectory prediction (history, ground truth, and prediction)
   - Depth map (ground truth and prediction)
   - Semantic segmentation (ground truth and prediction)

 These visualizations show the model's performance across all tasks, providing insight into how the auxiliary tasks contribute to improved trajectory prediction.
+TensorBoard allows you to monitor metrics like loss, ADE, FDE, and learning rate in real-time during training.